NethServer/docs/administrator-manual/en/fail2ban.rst

 Fail2ban
 ========

-Fail2ban scans log files (e.g. /var/log/apache/error_log) and bans IPs that show the malicious signs – too many password failures, seeking for exploits, etc. Generally Fail2Ban is then used to update firewall rules to reject the IP addresses for a specified amount of time, although any arbitrary other action (e.g. sending an email) could also be configured.
-Out of the box Fail2Ban comes with filters for various services (apache, courier, ssh, etc).
+Fail2ban scans log files (e.g. :file:`/var/log/apache/error_log`) and bans IPs that show the malicious signs – too many password failures, seeking for exploits, etc. Generally Fail2Ban is then used to update firewall rules to reject the IP addresses for a specified amount of time, although any arbitrary other action (e.g. sending an email) could also be configured.
+Out of the box Fail2Ban comes with filters for various services (Apache, Dovecot, Ssh, Postfix, etc).

-Fail2Ban is able to reduce the rate of incorrect authentications attempts however it cannot eliminate the risk that weak authentication presents.
-Configure services to use only two factors or public/private authentication mechanisms if you really want to protect services.
+Fail2Ban is able to reduce the rate of incorrect authentications attempts however, it cannot eliminate the risk that weak authentication presents.
+To improve the security, open the access to service only for secure networks using the firewall.

 Installation
 ============